Church Council will be help monthly meeting in October 3rd 2021

 The Evangelism Committee

-Next meeting is currently scheduled for March 10, 2021 at 2 PM at the church.
-This may be subject to change.
+Next meeting is currently scheduled for October 13, 2021 at 2 PM at the church.

-Other Evangelism Activities: 1) Providing drivers to transport members to medical appointments.
-Dotti Hoglund is now the contact person.
-She can be reached at 717-228-8177 (cell) or 610-655-7692 (home).
-We’d like to re-build our list of volunteer drivers for this program and we need your help!
-2) Collecting used ink and toner cartridges and old cell phones to be recycled after taking to Jubilee Ministries.
+Other Evangelism Activities: 1) Collecting used ink and toner cartridges and old cell phones to be recycled after taking to Jubilee Ministries.
 Place in bin in hall leading to multi-purpose room.
-3) Collecting new and lightly used small tools and building supplies (nails, tiles, electrical outlets, etc.) for Habitat for Humanity.
+2) Collecting new and lightly used small tools and building supplies (nails, tiles, electrical outlets, etc.) for Habitat for Humanity.
 Place smaller items in the bins in the hall leading to the multi-purpose room.
 To arrange for pick up of large items (cabinets, furniture, light fixtures, sinks, etc.), contact the Lancaster Lebanon Habitat ReStore at 717-293-0250 ext.4.

 YOUR SUNDAY SCHOOL AND CHURCH NEED YOU!